Numerical Fragility in Transformers: A Layer-wise Theory for Risk Estimation and Selective Stabilization: Checklist

 \item For all figures and tables that present empirical results, check if you include: \begin{enumerate} \item The code, data, and instructions needed to reproduce the main experimental results (either in the supplemental material or as a URL).
 [Yes] \item All the training details (e.g., data splits, hyperparameters, how they were chosen).
 [Yes] \item A clear definition of the specific measure or statistics and error bars (e.g., with respect to the random seed after running experiments multiple times).
 [Yes] \item A description of the computing infrastructure used. (e.g., type of GPUs, internal cluster, or cloud provider).
 [Yes] \end{enumerate}

 \item If you are using existing assets (e.g., code, data, models) or curating/releasing new assets, check if you include: \begin{enumerate} \item Citations of the creator If your work uses existing assets.
 [Yes] \item The license information of the assets, if applicable.
-[Not Applicable] \item New assets either in the supplemental material or as a URL, if applicable.
-[Not Applicable] \item Information about consent from data providers/curators.
+[Yes] \item New assets either in the supplemental material or as a URL, if applicable.
+[Yes] \item Information about consent from data providers or curators.
 [Not Applicable] \item Discussion of sensible content if applicable, e.g., personally identifiable information or offensive content.
 [Not Applicable] \end{enumerate}

 \item If you used crowdsourcing or conducted research with human subjects, check if you include: \begin{enumerate} \item The full text of instructions given to participants and screenshots.
 [Not Applicable] \item Descriptions of potential participant risks, with links to Institutional Review Board (IRB) approvals if applicable.
 [Not Applicable] \item The estimated hourly wage paid to participants and the total amount spent on participant compensation.
 [Not Applicable] \end{enumerate}